flame-engine/flame/doc/flame/rendering/text_rendering.md

 `asTextRenderer` method, which is then used to lay out each line of text into a unique `InlineTextElement`.

-When using the renderer directly, the entire layouting process is skipped, and a single `TextPainterTextElement` or `SpriteFontTextElement` is returned.
+When using the renderer directly, the entire layout process is skipped, and a single `TextPainterTextElement` or `SpriteFontTextElement` is returned.

-I urge you to convince yourself that both definitions of an Element are, essentially, equivalent, all things considered.
-The sooner the reader can internalize that fact, the merrier and more fulfilling their life will be.
+As you can see, both definitions of an Element are, essentially, equivalent, all things considered.

-But which path should one tread, which avenue should one follow, when all roads lead to the Kingdom of God (i.e. text rendering)?

-Well, when in doubt, those who seek can always find help within these next few commandments:
+But it still leaves us with two paths for rendering text.
+Which one to pick?
+How to solve this conundrum?

+When in doubt, the following guidelines can help you picking the best path for you:

-- if thou wantest the simplest way to render text, usest `TextPaint` (basic renderer implementation), and giveth it a string;
+- for the simplest way to render text, use `TextPaint` (basic renderer implementation)
-  - thou canst use the FCS provided component `TextComponent` for that.
+  - you can use the FCS provided component `TextComponent` for that.
-- if thou needest to render Sprite Fonts, thou must use `SpriteFontRenderer` (a renderer implementation that accepts a `SpriteFont`);
+- for rendering Sprite Fonts, you must use `SpriteFontRenderer` (a renderer implementation that accepts a `SpriteFont`);
-- if thou wantest to render multiple lines of text, with automatic line breaks, thou shalt have two
+- for rendering multiple lines of text, with automatic line breaks, you have two options:
-  options:
-  - thou canst use the FCS `TextBoxComponent`, which uses any text renderer to draw each line of text as an Element, and does its own layouting and line breaking;
+  - use the FCS `TextBoxComponent`, which uses any text renderer to draw each line of text as an Element, and does its own layout and line breaking;
-  - thou canst use the Text Node & Style system to create your pre-laid-out Elements.
-Doest note, there is no current FCS component for it.
+  - use the Text Node & Style system to create your pre-laid-out Elements.
+Note: there is no current FCS component for it.
-- finally, if thou must have formatted (or rich) text, thou must use Text Nodes & Styles.
+- finally, in order to have formatted (or rich) text, you must use Text Nodes & Styles.